aliyun/terraform-provider-alicloud/website/docs/r/alidns_domain.html.markdown

 * `id` - This ID of this resource.
 The value is set to `domain_name`.
 * `domain_id` - The domain ID.
-* `dns_server` - A list of the dns server name.
+* `dns_server` - A list of the alidns server name.

 ## Import

-DNS domain can be imported using the id or domain name, e.g.
+ALIDNS domain can be imported using the id or domain name, e.g.

 ```
-$ terraform import alicloud_dns_domain.example aliyun.com
+$ terraform import alicloud_alidns_domain.example aliyun.com
 ```